 Please note that the day's activity is a leisurely city tour in a comfortable air-conditioned bus, eliminating the need to change ahead of your evening flight (unless a day room is requested at personal expense in the case of a late-night departing flight).

 TOUR SIZE: This tour will be limited to 12 participants.

-TOUR LEADER: This tour will be hosted by Sallie Bodie and led by Patrick Cardwell.
+TOUR LEADER: This tour will be led by Patrick Cardwell.
+Jesssica Frantz will represent BirdNote.